hellohaptik/docs_haptik/docs/admin-tools/audit-dashboard.md

 ## Using the Audit Dashboard

-* Partner Admins can select the partner, the tool and the date period for which they want to get the data.
+* The Partner Admin can select the partner, the tool and the date period for which they want to get the data.
 ![Audit Request](assets/audit-request.gif)

 * The Partner Admin will then recieve an email with a encoded zip file of the audit data along with the password to access the zip file.